| Posted: May 3rd, 2013

 As the media revisits its monthly project of over-analyzing today’s new jobs numbers, it’s worth remembering—again—that 165,000 new jobs is just the first estimate and is likely to get substantially revised.
 In two months, the final revision to April’s numbers will come out and may well paint a different picture.

-Last month's March estimate of just 88,000 new jobs was greeted with consternation and worry, and it's already been revised once to 138,000.
+Last month's March estimate of just 88,000 new jobs was greeted with consternation and worry, and it's already been revised up by 57 percent to 138,000.

 As the interactive chart below shows, the difference between the first and final estimates of jobs changes is often quite large—enough to change the headlines, in fact.
 On average since January 2007, the difference between the first and final numbers was 70,000 jobs (compared with an average increase or decrease of 230,000 jobs).
 In the ensuing 73 months (to April) for which we have final revisions, the revision differed by more than 50 percent of the first estimate 27 times.
 In 18 of 73 months, the revision differed by more than 100 percent of the first estimate.
 In 20 of 73 months, the magnitude of the difference was greater than the magnitude of the first estimate.